QuestRootResearch/Quest-Root-Research/README.md

 The goal here is to document what can actually be observed and verified on the device rather than making assumptions about how Horizon OS works.

-Credits to the repo https://github.com/QuestEscape for extra info about the bootloader
+Credits to the repo https://github.com/QuestEscape for extra info about the bootloader and check out his github